KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 The `Iso7064Mod37_2CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid ISO/IEC 7064 MOD 37-2 check character.
 - The value contains characters other than uppercase alphanumeric characters (0-9, A-Z) or the asterisk character (*).
-- The value is shorter than two characters (i.e., it cannot contain a of check character).
+- The value is shorter than two characters (i.e., it cannot contain a check character).
 - The value being validated is not of type `string`.

 ### Iso7064Mod37_36CheckDigitAttribute